kushberrycream/spacex/README.md

 Over all the different browsers, devices and viewports I only found the data displayed on the homepage carousel displayed incorrectly, to fix this I added a few media queries and had it displaying as I wanted.
 I also checked to see if it was correctly displaying by viewing on my personal mobile and everything was working as expected.

+All external links have been manually tested, they all open up a new tab in the browser and work correctly by sending the user to a useful site.

 Here are a few of the processes I went through to manually test my code:

 1. NavBar: